Sam Broussard

 1 5 1 1

 The minus signs mean that those chords are minor.
-The 17 is a 1 chord with a dominant seventh added; in the key of C it is a C7 chord.
+The 17 is a 1 chord with a dominant seventh added; in the key of C it is a C7 chord, and you can find a fretboard diagram of how to finger it in the basic chord book which I hope you have.
 (I’m hoping that as this text is placed in my site that the 7 in the chart above is in a much smaller font.)
 If it had been a major seventh chord it would have been written like this: 1M7.
 Don’t worry about why.

 The reason we use numbers is that singers like their own keys for songs.
 C may be too high or low for him or her.
-So when a song has its key changed, the chart won’t change.
+But when a song has its key changed, the chart won’t change if you're using a number chart.
 The chords will, but the chart won’t.
-Also, in the Cajun music world, you don’t know what accordion will appear: someone might show up with a D accordion after you’ve gotten used to playing songs in C and G etc. With the D accordion you can either use a capo, or, using the number system, figure out what the chords will be in the D accordion’s keys, which will be D or A.
+Also, in the Cajun music world, you don’t know what accordion will appear: someone might show up with a D accordion after you’ve gotten used to playing songs in C and G etc. With the D accordion you can either use a capo, or, using the number system, figure out what the chords will be in the D accordion’s keys, which will be D or A. (Accordions have two primary keys: the push-in key and and pull-out key.)

 AHEM.
 THE F CHORD, AND HOW TO EVALUATE YOURSELF HONESTLY BEFORE CHOOSING THE LEVEL OF YOUR CLASS

 Copyright © 2007, Sam Broussard.
 All Rights Reserved.
-Site by rowgully.
+Site by rowgully, rennovations by chrisfruge.